 - Stay Informed: Regularly check for updates on IRS mileage rates and regulation changes that might affect your deductions.
 This proactive approach helps you adjust your tracking and reimbursement practices accordingly.

-- Review Tracking Methods: Periodically assess whether your chosen tracking solution continues to meet your needs as your business grows or regulations change.
-Be prepared to adapt your systems as necessary.
+- Review Tracking Methods: Periodically assess whether your chosen tracking solution continues to meet your needs.
+As your business grows or regulations change, you should be prepared to adapt your systems as necessary.

 Conclusion

 Understanding and properly tracking mileage according to IRS guidelines is essential for maximizing tax deductions and maintaining compliance.
-By embracing digital mileage tracking solutions and following best practices, you can streamline this process while ensuring accurate documentation for tax purposes.
+By embracing LOT Vision and following best practices, you can streamline this process while ensuring accurate documentation for tax purposes.
 Stay informed about rate changes and regularly review your tracking methods to optimize your mileage-related deductions in 2025 and beyond.